 Add a teaspoon of sugar, a packet of dry yeast (not fast-acting), and some flour.
 Mix it up until it has a loose, sour cream consistency or the consistency of yogurt.
 Add more flour if it’s too thin.

 Cover your starter with plastic wrap or a kitchen towel and set it aside in a warm-ish place in the kitchen.
-Let it rise for about a half hour.
+Let it rise for about 15 minutes to a half hour.
 Meanwhile, work on the rest of the dough.
 Beat together egg yolks and powdered sugar until light-colored and forms nice ribbons when dropped back into the bowl.

 When the starter has doubled in bulk, add it to the egg mixture.